fatfingers23/ATIdentityTools/Sources/DIDCore/DIDCore.docc/Overview.md

 - Includes robust, type-safe representations of DIDs and DID Documents.
 - Ensures DID Documents are compliant with both the W3C and AT Protocol.

+ATIdentityTools is fully open source under the [Apache 2.0 license](https://github.com/ATProtoKit/ATIdentityTools/blob/main/LICENSE.md).
+You can take a look at it and make contributions to it [on GitHub](https://github.com/ATProtoKit/ATIdentityTools).

 ## Topics

 ### DIDs